Flint Registry, built to monitor, link and advocate for community health, gears up for September launch

 “Until September when it goes live, we consider the Registry to be in its planning phase,” Jones explains.
 “We are just finishing up our first year—the first year of the grant is really getting ready to launch.
 Workgroups are constructing survey forms, estimating the total number of people at risk (or statistical denominator), as well as an enrollment goal, laying out marketing plans, finalizing consent processes, and conferring with external advisory resources like the World Trade Center Registry, lead expert Dr. Philip Londrigan, the NAACP Environmental Justice Program, and public health law experts.”

 Flint residents’ input comes through a community advisory board (22 members), Parent Partners (17 persons, all backgrounds and all Flint wards), youth advisory groups, and nearly 40 outreach and engagement partner organizations.
-“Inearly community feedback people said they wanted to be able to pre-enroll before launch.
+“In early community feedback people said they wanted to be able to pre-enroll before launch.
 The Registry planners responded and pre-enrollment was announced,” Jones explains.
 So far more than a thousand have pre-enrolled since the website opened in January.

 “We know what people are concerned about through their pre-enrollment comments,” Jones says.
 “Skin rashes, data security, other health issues, more attention to seniors, video for those who cannot read, and pipe replacement.
 Through website feedback people asked about water bill assistance, lead testing for pets, help with Medicaid Expansion enrollment, and confidentiality.”